 Action: Pursue grants and funding opportunities that will support the county’s surface water protection and improvement efforts.

 Action: Once TMDL Implementation Plans are developed, high prioritize their implementation.

+Action: Assist Watershed Restoration and Protection Strategies as they are completed, and assist with implementing the objectives.

 Objective D: Promote and educate the citizens of Polk County about the wise use of our natural resources as it pertains to water quality.